Hong Kong’s Flagship Event For Sustainable Business #OnlyWayForward

 Chairlady – Activities & Events Committee

-Ms. Chan serves as the Chairlady of the Activities & Events Committee for the Institute of Purchasing & Supply of Hong Kong, where she promotes professionalism within the purchasing and supply chain sectors by organizing the sharing of experiences and best practices.
-With over a decade of experience in strategic procurement, she has made significant contributions during her tenure at CLP Power Hong Kong Limited.
-Notably, she successfully spearheaded the implementation of a sustainable procurement policy and developed a comprehensive supply chain sustainability program, engaging both internal stakeholders and external suppliers.
+Wendy currently serves as the Chairlady of the Activities & Events Committee for the Institute of Purchasing & Supply of Hong Kong, where she is dedicated to promoting professionalism and encouraging the advancement of best practices in the purchasing and supply chain fields.
+During her tenure at CLP Power Hong Kong Limited, she contributed to the development and implementation of a sustainable procurement policy.
+She established a supply chain sustainability program that focused on risk assessment, capability building, and supplier due diligence.

 Clement Chung